Jipok/Jauth/README.md

     target = "8080" # Will be `127.0.0.1:8080`
 [[Domains]] # Grist
     domain = "g.jipok.undo.it"
+    # You can redirect to any domain/ip
-    target = "8081"
+    target = "not.localhost:8081"
-    # Some applications use e-mail for identification
+    # Some applications use e-mail for identification.
+Add suffix to all logins:
     UserSuffix = "@local"
-    # By default every user has access to every domain
+    # By default every user has access to every domain.
+Restrict access:
     Whitelist = ["Jipok", "Friend1"]
     WidgetBotName = "JipokSelfHosted_bot"
     WidgetBotToken = "9876543210:AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"